ITESM-MNA/MLOps/README.md

 |                         and complementary resources for each topic will be stored.
 ```

-However, as we move forward with the course, it is expected to have the follosing details.
+However, as we move forward with the course, it is expected to have the following details.

 ## Project Organization